Namebine-giizis/Zaagibagaa-giizis (Suckerfishing Moon/Budding Moon), May 19, 2020

 Today's story is woven around a digital painting that I made years ago and that, as I now realize in retrospect, changed my life.
 I would be honored if you would take the time to look at it and to listen to its story.
 Enjoy!

-~~ The sacred tale of Wiinabozho and the Storytellers' Mirror; the beginning of a remarkable love story and art collaboration ~~
+~~ The sacred tale of Wenabozho and the Storytellers' Mirror; the beginning of a remarkable love story and art collaboration ~~

 This painting, which I made in a time span of two moons, was completed in 2012, on the third day of the Maple Syrup Moon.
 This day, April 3th, marks the beginning of a friendship and cooperation between two kindred artists, one a jeweler and a graphic artist and the other a painter and a poet and both storytellers at heart, each in their own right.
-Countless beautiful tales have been spun around the mystery of the Storytellers' Mirror ever since and - although the collaboration ended on the third day of the Great Spirit Moon of 2019 - still the story goes on...
+Countless beautiful tales have been spun around the mystery of the Storytellers' Mirror ever since.
+The collaboration ended on the third day of the Great Spirit Moon of 2019 and now the love has gone - but still the story goes on...

 The painting depicting two children, a girl and a boy, flanked by two storytellers, is a traditional teaching diagram that is inspired on the visual imagery of the ancients, as well as on the (relatively) modern teachings of the Medicine Wheel.
 I created the diagram like one would tell an aadizookaan, an allegorical tale containing multiple layers of meaning.

-The image represents the act of storytelling viewed from a double perspective, or rather from two (mirrored) perspectives: that of aadizookewinini (the human storyteller, the person to the left) and that of aadizookaan WIINABOZHO (the supernatural protagonist of the story, the person to the right).
-Grandfather Anishinaabe telling the story and Grandfather Wiinabozho himself are both accomplished storytellers in their own right.
+The image represents the act of storytelling viewed from a double perspective, or rather from two (mirrored) perspectives: that of aadizookewinini (the human storyteller, the person to the left) and that of aadizookaan WENABOZHO (the supernatural protagonist of the story, the person to the right).
+Grandfather Anishinaabe telling the story and Grandfather Wenabozho himself are both accomplished storytellers in their own right.

-Yet, when Grandfather Anishinaabe and Grandfather Wiinabozho combine forces, they create a magic energy that bounces off one another to spin a truly amazing tale!
+Yet, when Grandfather Anishinaabe and Grandfather Wenabozho combine forces, they create a magic energy that bounces off one another to spin a truly amazing tale!

 The tale of this painted diagram - and the layers of meaning it carries - is an aanike-gikinoo'amaadiwin (teaching) told in the tradition of the sacred pictographs the Anishinaabe ancestors left us, scattered over numerous cliff walls and hiding in remote caves near the coastlines of the Great Lakes; like the ancient spirit drawings, and like a Medicine Wheel, the painting is a mirror, or reflection of things that are inside every single one of us.
 This mirror concept reveals how there are many aspects to us and that in each aspect of us there are even more aspects to discover.
 As my one-time partner Simone McLeod put it eloquently: “The Storytellers painting you did, the very imagery…is shown in the old rock images that lurk inside us somewhere.”

-"The visions, dreams, and adventures of the Great Storyteller Hero Wiinabozho fill the minds of children sitting spellbound as they listen to Grandfather's stories..."
+"The visions, dreams, and adventures of the Great Storyteller Hero Wenabozho fill the minds of children sitting spellbound as they listen to Grandfather's stories..."

-The storytelling figure to the right represents Wiinabozho, half man half manidoo, who is also known by a variety of other names and spellings, including Wenaboozhoo, Nanabozho, Manabozho, Nanabush, and Wiisagejaak.
+The storytelling figure to the right represents Wenabozho, half man half manidoo, who is also known by a variety of other names and spellings, including Wenaboozhoo, Wiinabozho, Nanabozho, Manabozho, Nanabush, and Wiisagejaak.

-Thus the Anishinaabeg, although he often presents himself as a trickster and a mischievous fantasist, regard Wiinabozho first and foremost as a manidoo possessing great wisdom in the prolonging of life.
+Thus the Anishinaabeg, although he often presents himself as a trickster and a mischievous fantasist, regard Wenabozho first and foremost as a manidoo possessing great wisdom in the prolonging of life.